Contact VFC

 Every device monitoring vaccine storage unit temperatures for VFC-supplied vaccines must have a valid and current certificate of calibration.
 Providers will be asked to show the certificates during site visits conducted by VFC Field Representatives.

-The VFC Program requires annual calibration testing for all primary and backup temperature monitoring devices, or every other year when the manufacturer recommends a period longer than two years.
+The VFC Program requires calibration testing for all primary and backup temperature devices every two to three years or according to the manufacturer’s suggested timeline.
 Devices that are not determined to be accurate to +1.0oF (+0.5oC) must be replaced.

 Selecting a Testing Laboratory